bcornec/nuage-ospdirector-wiki/Home.md

 for compute [here](https://github.com/nuagenetworks/ospd-experimental/blob/master/tripleo/network/config/bond-with-vlans/compute.yaml)

+where the interfaces names are:
+eno1: PxE boot interface
+eno2 and eno3: Bonded interfaces

 ## Overcloud Deployment commands
 For OSP Director, tuskar deployment commands are recommended.
 But as part of Nuage integration effort, it was found that heat-templates provide more options and customization to overcloud deployment.
 The templates can be passed in "openstack overcloud deploy" command line options and can create or update an overcloud deployment.